epirus-io/epirus.github.io/docs/explorer/features.md

 ![Transaction details](./img/transaction_details.png)

-When you vieiw a transaction details you will be able to view lower-level details, such as the input byte code, which is available under the `Additional Details` menu.
+When you view a transaction details you will be able to view lower-level details, such as the input byte code, which is available under the `Additional Details` menu.

 ![Input bytecode](./img/input_bytecode.png)